Welcome to 3rd grade!

 Our classroom rules are put in place to help everyone have a happy and successful school year.

 One of the biggest responsibilities your child will have this year is developing good study skills.
 Filling in the assignment notebook, first thing in the morning is a big part of developing these skills.
 As the day progresses homework assignments and special messages will be added at the end of the day.
-We will be checking everyone’s books and send it home.
-Please be sure to sign the day’s page so that we know you have seen the entry your child has made.
+I will be checking everyone’s books and sending them home.
+Please be sure to sign the day’s page so that I know you have seen the entry your child has made.

-Test, quizzes and many worksheets will be sent home in your child’s Friday envelope.
+Tests, quizzes and many worksheets will be sent home in your child’s Friday folder.
 If any pages are marked “PLEASE CORRECT, FINISH and RETURN, please see that your child completes and returns them quickly.
 Be sure to sign the sheet that says you saw the graded work that your child brings home